Jesusprzr/Making-Of-A-Data-Scientist/Documentation - Supplemental Content/IBM Data Science Specialization/What is Data Science?/Week 3.md

           if collect in data:
             data.collect((for measure) to improve)

-Archived data (better of well documentet) = Bussiness value (through algoritms and analytics)
+Archived data (better if well documentet/structured) = Bussiness value (through algoritms and analytics)

 Garbage In = Garbage Out -> no matter how good your data scientist is